 - Enter New Details: Carefully fill in your new address details.

 - Upload Documents: Scan and upload clear copies of your PoA document.
-Make sure the images are readable.
+Ensure the images are clearly legible.

 - Review and Submit: Double-check all the information you have entered.
-Once you are sure everything is correct, submit your request.
+After confirming accuracy, submit your request.

 - Note Your URN: You will receive an Update Request Number (URN).
-Keep this number safe, as it allows you to track the status of your update.
+Retain this number securely, as it allows you to track the status of your update.

 Updating Your Aadhaar Offline: Visiting an Enrolment Centre